Talcum Powder Cancer Lawsuit | 2025 Latest News and Updates

 “Resolution of these motions should be the first priority for orderly and efficient reinstatement of active litigation and preparation for bellwether trials.”

 Another point of dispute concerns the selection of the first bellwether case.
-Plaintiffs want to consolidate two related lawsuits for trial to offset delays caused by the bankruptcy maneuver.
+The plaintiffs want to consolidate two related lawsuits for trial to offset delays caused by the bankruptcy maneuver.

 Johnson & Johnson opposes the idea, arguing that multi-plaintiff trials could unfairly prejudice jurors.

 Additionally, disputes linger over incomplete Plaintiff Profile Forms (PPFs).
-Plaintiffs are requesting a new deadline of June 30, 2025 to submit missing forms, with cases facing dismissal if forms aren’t filed by July 15, 2025.
+The plaintiffs are requesting a new deadline of June 30, 2025, to submit missing forms, with cases facing dismissal if forms aren’t filed by July 15, 2025.

 FDA Reports and Statistics